Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Convergence Analysis

 \subsection{Supporting Lemmas}

-We aim to prove the convergence of the {\ALGNAME} algorithm in terms of the first-order stationary point metric, i.e., \(\nabla \Phi\).
+We aim to prove the convergence of the {\ALGNAME} algorithm in terms of the first-order stationary point metric for the average system, i.e., \(\nabla \Phi(\bar{x}^k)\).
 To this end, we first characterize how the objective function \(\Phi\) decreases along the sequence of averaged iterates \(\{\bar{x}^k\}\). \begin{lemma}[\textbf{Descent lemma}] Consider the sequence $\{x_i^k, y_i^k, z_i^k\}$ generated by Algorithm \ref{alg:1}.
-Suppose Assumptions \ref{ASS-out-level}-\ref{ASS-network} hold.
+Suppose Assumptions \ref{ASS-outer-level}-\ref{ASS-network} hold.
 If the step-size satisfies $ \alpha\leqslant\frac{1}{2L} $, then we have